flatironinstitute/sciware/34_PyPackaging/main.md

 ### Finding the code to import

-- When you `import FOO`, Python looks for a module named `FOO`
+- When you `import FOO`, Python looks for a *module* named `FOO`
 - It looks in the list of locations defined in `sys.path`
   - This list includes various standard locations
 - It also includes your current working directory
   - But that changes with every `cd`!

-Reliable imports require the package to be in one of the standard locations.
+Reliable imports require the code to be in one of the standard locations.

 ### Package installation